hhajibadri/cse15l-lab-reports/lab1.md

 ![Image](Screenshot 2023-10-02 at 10.59.23 AM.png)

-**Here is the "cd" command with a directory as an argument, it will go into that directory.**
+**Here is the "cd" command with a directory as an argument, it will go into that directory if it exists.**

 ![Image](Screenshot 2023-10-02 at 10.59.43 AM.png)